 Luke Cage was canceled after two seasons, but not due to lack of quality.
 You can watch both on Netflix at the link below.

 That’s it for our list of the best Marvel movies and shows on Netflix!
 Remember, Marvel and Disney Plus is where the main game is now.
-We don’t know how much time there is exactly for the movies and TV shows to continue on Netflix, although the Netflix original TV shows should stay.
-The movies?
-That’s up in the air.
+However, the Netflix Marvel series should stay.